IdentityPython/pysaml2/docs/install.rst

 Quick install guide
 ===================

 Before you can use PySAML2, you'll need to get it installed.
 This guide will guide you to a simple, minimal installation.

 Install PySAML2
 ---------------

-For all this to work you need to have Python installed.
+For all this to work, you need to have Python installed.
 The development has been done using 2.7.
 There is now a 3.X version.